 MPGN may be referred to as primary MPGN or secondary MPGN, depending on the cause.
 If the etiology is unknown, then it is called primary or idiopathic MPGN.
-However, it is thought that antigens in primary MPGN originate from infectious particles such as viruses (e.g. hepatitis B and C).
+However, it is thought that antigens in primary MPGN originate from infectious particles, such as viruses (e.g. hepatitis B and C).
 These antigens may become lodged within the glomerulus or form immune complexes first and then deposit within the glomerulus.

 In cases where there is a known etiologic agent or an association with a systemic disorder, it is called secondary MPGN.
 Cases of secondary MPGN are becoming more common as the cause is being increasingly identified.
-Disorders associated with secondary MPGN include immune complex disorders such as systemic lupus erythematosus and Henoch-Schönlein Purpura, systemic infections such as hepatitis B, hepatitis C, endocarditis, chronic abscesses, Human Immunodeficiency Virus and schistosomiasis, malignancies such as chronic lymphocytic leukaemia, and α1-antitrypsin deficiency.
+Disorders associated with secondary MPGN include immune complex disorders, such as systemic lupus erythematosus and Henoch-Schönlein Purpura, systemic infections such as hepatitis B, hepatitis C, endocarditis, chronic abscesses, Human Immunodeficiency Virus and schistosomiasis, malignancies such as chronic lymphocytic leukemia, and α1-antitrypsin deficiency.

 Pathology and Pathophysiology of MPGN